How we can help you

-What happens when you visit us
+What happens when you get in touch

-When you first visit us, we’ll talk about your drug or alcohol use so staff can get an idea of what help you need.
+We’ll talk about your drug or alcohol use so staff can get an idea of what help you need.

 We will ask about other aspects of your life, such as your housing situation.